jrosdahl/kofoto/README.txt

     * Organize images by use of categories (AKA "tags").
     * Organize images in an album tree.
+    * Keep track of different versions of images.
     * Associate images with attributes.
     * Search for images matching a search expression.
     * View images.